the listening & enquiry circle

 This group may be supportive if you…

-• Are exploring awakening or inner inquiry
+• Are exploring awakening or inner enquiry or in an active awakening process

 • Want a space to be met with acceptance and care